oslabs-beta/Next-Nav/README.md

 ### Deleting Files

+**waring:** this will **permanently** delete the file.

 1. Click on any blank space on a folder node to open a modal to view a folders contents.
 2. Click the red trash icon next to the file you want to delete.
-3. Click confirm in the pop-over to permanently delete the file. (**waring:** this can not be undone)
+3. Click confirm in the pop-over to **permanently** delete the file. (**waring:** this can not be undone)

 ### Adding Folders

-1. Click on the
+1. Click on the plus icon on the right edge of the folder node you want your new folder to be nested in.
+2. Give your new folder a name and submit.

 ### Deleting Folders

+**waring:** this will **permanently** delete all contained files and sub folders

+1. Click on the minus icon on the left edge of the folder node you want to delete
+2. Type the name of the folder to confirm deletion of the directory and all sub directories and files contained. (**waring:** this can not be undone)

 ## Want to Contribute?